 I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

-Antigua and Barbuda is a twin-island nation lying between the Caribbean Sea and the Atlantic Ocean.
-It consists of two major inhabited islands, Antigua and Barbuda, and a number of smaller islands.
-A former colony of the United Kingdom, Antigua and Barbuda gained independence in 1981.
-The system of justice is based on English common law.
-There are magistrates' courts in various parts of the country.
-There is also the High Court of Justice, which deals with the more serious civil and criminal matters.
+Antigua and Barbuda, a twin-island nation located in the Caribbean Sea, consists of two major inhabited islands and a number of smaller islands.
+A former colony of the United Kingdom, Antigua and Barbuda gained independence in 1981 and its system of justice is based on English common law.
+There are magistrates' courts in various parts of the country and the High Court of Justice, which deals with the more serious civil and criminal matters.
 All constitutional matters are tried in the High Court.
 The Court of Appeal is part of the Eastern Caribbean Supreme Court and is a peripatetic court, travelling from island to island to hear appeals.
-At this time, the Judicial Committee of the Privy Council in England is the final court of appeal.
+The Judicial Committee of the Privy Council in England is the final court of appeal.

 i Legislation and policy

-Immigration is regulated by the Immigration and Passport Act.2 The Act provides for the orderly entry and exit of persons to and from Antigua and Barbuda, whether they arrive by sea or air.
+Immigration is regulated by the Immigration and Passport Act.
+2 The Act provides for the orderly entry and exit of persons to and from Antigua and Barbuda, whether they arrive by sea or air.
 Regulations under the Act set out the procedures to be followed, and the forms and fees to be used in the immigration process.
-Very important is the list of visa-exempted countries to be found in the passport and visa (exemption) orders that are issued from time to time.
-The list of countries exempted from visas include Commonwealth countries, European countries, certain countries of Latin America, Japan, China and the United States.
-On the other hand, holders of an Antigua and Barbuda passport enjoy visa-free travel to approximately 130 countries, including the United Kingdom, Canada and the countries of the Schengen Area.
+The list of visa-exempted countries to be found in the passport and visa (exemption) orders that are issued from time to time are very important is.
+The list of countries exempted from visas include Commonwealth countries, European countries, certain countries of Latin America, and China, Japan and the United States.
+On the other hand, holders of an Antigua and Barbuda passport enjoy visa-free and visa on arrival travel to 133 countries, including the United Kingdom and the countries of the Schengen Area.
 Antigua and Barbuda allows dual nationality.

 ii The immigration authorities

-The Minister responsible for Labour and National Security is responsible for immigration and passport issues.
+The Minister in charge of Labour and National Security is responsible for immigration and passport issues.
 This Immigration Department is under the general policy control of the Minister and consists of an establishment of public officers to ensure the implementation of government immigration policy.
-The requirements for work permits are governed by the Antigua and Barbuda Labour Code.3
+Antigua and Barbuda's Labour Code regulates issuance of work permits for foreign nationals.3

 iii Exemptions and favoured industries